 But these great opportunities mean greater complexities too, so which are the right tools to use in this industrial revolution?

 What can a digital strategy do for the maritime business – both for shipping lines and ship builders – as well as the end users - and how can you build a business case for digital investment?
 And how can we promote better collaboration across the sector, to ensure that all stakeholders are involved in the decisions, long term strategy and the results.

 This session will break down some of these questions and will look at the benefits as well as the pitfalls to watch out for?
 We will look at the business case surrounding these strategies and review the tools needed to implement, incorporate, and change mindsets in response to digitalisation.

 The Maritime Satcom Summit

-This opening session will look at how innovation and evolution in maritime connectivity is changing the maritime landscape by improving operational agility, enhancing efficiency, creating a safer, more secure environment for passengers and crew alike, reducing costs for the ship owner and manager.
+This opening session of the day will look at how evolution in connectivity is changing the maritime and transport landscape by improving operational agility, enhancing efficiency, creating a safer, more secure environment and enabling greater efficiency.

-A look at maritime cyber security, safety and risk
+A fresh look at cyber security, safety and risk

 This expert-led session will look at how the industry is managing increased cyber threats borne out of the growing use of data communications, as well as the rising number of devices and applications on board.